 Studies have shown that patients who participated in a pre-operative exercise program were shown to have several advantages:

 Ask your doctor as soon as you know you’ll be having surgery about what exercises to do BEFORE the big day.
 You can strengthen the muscles used around the joint so they are able to help more during recovery exercises, you will strengthen your upper body muscles so you can better utilize your walking aids such as crutches and/or a walker, you will help improve your overall fitness so your body does a better job during the healing process.

-With the improvements you will make for your recovery, you’ll be able to go home from the hospital sooner, and negate the need to go through a rehabilitation facility.
+With the improvements you will make for your recovery, you’ll be able to go home from the hospital sooner, and negate the need to go to a rehabilitation facility.

 For more information on “PRE-HAB” exercising before joint replacement surgery, contact your physician, surgeon, physical therapist or certified personal trainer.

 Our bodies are designed to amble, roam, wander, stroll…